-Master's Degree 480 credits You will require at least 120 credits at levels 4, 5, 6 and 7 You must accumulate at least 360 credits in your main subject (out of 480 credits overall) to graduate with a named single honours degree in this subject.
-Honours Degree 360 credits You will require at least 120 credits at levels 4, 5 and 6 You must accumulate a minimum of 270 credits in your main subject (out of 360 credits overall), with at least 90 credits in each of the three years of study, to graduate with a named single honours degree in this subject.
-Diploma in Higher Education 240 credits You will require at least 120 credits at level 4 or higher and at least 120 credits at level 5 or higher Certificate in Higher Education 120 credits You will require at least 120 credits at level 4 or higher
+Honours Degree 360 credits You will require at least 120 credits at levels 4, 5 and 6 You must accumulate at least 270 credits in your main subject (out of 360 credits overall), with at least 90 credits in each of the three years of study, to graduate with a named single honours degree in this subject.
+Diploma in Higher Education 240 credits You will require at least 120 credits at level 4 or higher and at least 120 credits at level 5 or higher Certificate in Higher Education 120 credits You will require at least 120 credits at level 4 or higher complete, or fail the international year, will be transferred to the three-year version of the programme.

 International Year option: in addition to the above students must pass a module covering the international year in order to graduate with a named degree including the 'international year' wording.
-Students who do not complete, or fail the international year, will be transferred to the four-year version of the programme.
+Students who do not

 Work Placement Year option: in addition to the above students must pass a non-credit bearing module covering the work placement year in order to graduate with a named degree including the 'with Work Placement Year' wording.
-Students who do not complete, or fail the work placement year, will be transferred to the four-year version of the programme.
+Students who do not complete, or fail the work placement year, will be transferred to the three-year version of the programme.